 - Remainder available for site-specific projects (Amount varies by year - historically the amount ranges between $5 and $6 million per year.)

-Notice of approval will be sent by mid-December 2017, and funds will be available on July 1, 2018.
-Funding for approved projects may be available sooner, if requested, and on a case-by-case basis.
+Notice of approval will be sent by mid-January 2024, and funds will be available on July 1, 2024.

 Where to send applications